top of page

 Section 5

-At any meeting, the presence of fifty percent plus one (50% + 1) of the members of the Board of Directors shall constitute a quorum for the transaction of business.
+At any meeting, the presence of seventy-five percent (75%) of the members of the Board of Directors shall constitute a quorum for the transaction of business.
+Board Members who will be absent must communicate in advance with the Secretary and confirm a proxy.

 Section 6